mgiessing/bcn-lab-2084/README.md

 ![image](images/0-project.png)

-Select that project to make it the default.
+Click on that project to make it the default.

 ## Part 1: Deploy Large Language Model